Instant Pot Beef Stew

 Do I have to brown the meat before cooking?

 No. But, we highly recommend that you do.
-Browning the meat helps build a rich flavor that make this stew so delicious.
+Browning the beef helps build a rich flavor that make this stew so delicious.
 It also starts cooking the stew meat.
 If you are in a hurry you could just skip that step.

 What is the best meat for stew?